mvolkmann/blog/src/content-security-policy.md

 from a directory like "public", add the "Content-Security-Policy" header with the value in the `csp` variable.

-With Hono this can be done as follows:
+With the Hono library this can be done as follows:

 ```typescript
 app.use('/*', (c: Context, next: Next) => {